fantana21/CppProjectTemplate/README.md

   [LCOV](https://github.com/linux-test-project/lcov) for generating coverage reports, since gcovr is also available on Windows.
 - Run tests with Valgrind on Ubuntu runners.
-- Provide `add_and_set_up_xxx()` functions which wrap most boilerplate code that appears when adding targets.
+- Provide `add_fantana_xxx()` functions which wrap most boilerplate code that appears when adding targets.
 Libraries, e.g., get a target name prefix, an export name and an alias according to best practices.
 The functions also allow to easily set properties, like include directories and compile features for all targets.
 - Adapt configuration files for clang-format and clang-tidy to personal preferences.
 Also, add a separate clang-tidy configuration for tests, because magic numbers, e.g., are very common and not an issue there.